 The Jet Propulsion Laboratory (JPL) was building spacecraft before NASA even existed, and today it's the space agency's go-to center for the robotic exploration of worlds beyond Earth.

-JPL leads the $2.5 billion Mars Science Laboratory mission, which dropped the 1-ton Curiosity rover on the Red Planet's surface on the night of Aug.
-5. The center also runs the Saturn-studying Cassini mission, the Voyager probes nearing the edge of the solar system and many other well-known unmanned exploration efforts.
+JPL leads the $2.5 billion Mars Science Laboratory mission, which dropped the 1-ton Curiosity rover on the Red Planet's surface in 2012.
+It also is managing the upcoming Mars 2020 rover, which is slated to go to the Red Planet in 2020.
+The center also ran the Saturn-studying Cassini mission (which ended in 2017), and continues managing the Voyager probes in the outer solar system and interstellar space.